 Step by Step guide

-- Practice lifting up your dog’s lip while they are sitting still and have a look at their gums and teeth.
+- Pet Dental Care Practice lifting up your dog’s lip while they are sitting still and have a look at their gums and teeth.
 Repeat this over time to get them used to this feeling.
-You can praise your dog and reward them for allowing this behaviour (This is highly recommended as it will also make your vets/ vet nurses life a lot easier when looking in your dog's mouth).
+You can praise your dog and reward them for allowing this behavior (This is highly recommended as it will also make your vets/ vet nurses' life a lot easier when looking in your dog's mouth).

 Note: While your puppy is teething we do not advise brushing their teeth as this may not be a pleasant experience for them but please do continue to practice step 1 and 2 to keep your puppy happy with the handling of their mouths.